ehratjon/cil_2021/JONASNOTES.md

 - Find novel solution
   - debug
   - optimise to data
-  - how to handle that training images = 400x400pixels and test images = 600x6000?
+  - how to handle that training images = 400x400pixels and test images = 608x608?
+    - find out: looks like houses in training set are a bit larger than in the testing set, but could be also same size
   - find other data augmentations than flip etc.
     - look at skimage.transform.___ might have some interesting warps etc.
     - look at https://www.analyticsvidhya.com/blog/2019/09/9-powerful-tricks-for-working-image-data-skimage-python/